exwm/yt_clipper/readme.md

 - Edit pair crop or speed multiplier.
 - Edit `Title Prefix` that will be prepended to the `Title Suffix` and used in the webm name for the marker pair.
+- **ctrl+UpArrow**: Select/deselect the most recently selected marker pair.

 <img src="https://i.imgur.com/XfD4Yy5.png">

 - While a pair is selected use **shift+Q/shift+A** to move the start/end marker to current time.
   - Adjust marker position more precisely using the **<** and **>** keys to view YouTube videos frame by frame.
 - While a pair is selected use **alt+Z** to delete the pair.

+**ctrl+LeftArrow/RightArrow**: Jumps to the nearest previous/next marker.
+**alt+LeftArrow/RightArrow**: When a marker pair is selected, select the next/previous marker pair.
+**ctrl+alt+LeftArrow/RightArrow**: Select the next/previous marker pair and jumps to its start marker.

 **W:** Global settings editor: